"Increase in Liver Cancer Deaths Cause for Concern

 - What should I discuss with my healthcare provider before taking cyclophosphamide (Cytoxan)?

-- How should I take cyclophosphamide (Cytoxan)?
+- How is cyclophosphamide given (Cytoxan)?

 - What happens if I miss a dose (Cytoxan)?